Bear River Massacre: Warnings and conflicts with Cache Valley settlers

 Several incidents in the summer and fall of 1862 led to the battle between Bear Hunter and Col. Connor.
 These incidents were related to broad struggles between indigenous peoples and European-American settlers over almost the entire United States west of the Mississippi River.
 The attention of most of the nation's population was focused on the Civil War in the eastern states.
 Some historians have overlooked these incidents because they occurred near the ill-defined boundary of two different territories: those of Washington and Utah.
 While the incidents took place in proximity, the administrative centers dealing with them were more than 1,000 miles apart, so it was difficult to integrate reports.
 For example, for years, residents and officials believed Franklin and the area of conflict was part of the Utah Territory.
 Residents of Franklin sent elected representatives to the Utah Territorial Legislature; they were part of the politics of Cache County, Utah, until 1872 when a surveying team determined the community was in Idaho territory.

 Pugweenee

 When a resident of Summit Creek (now Smithfield) found his horse missing, he accused a young Shoshone fishing in nearby Summit Creek of having stolen the animal.
 Robert Thornley, an English immigrant and first resident of Summit Creek, defended the young Indian and testified for him.
 Nonetheless, a jury of locals convicted him and hanged him for stealing the horse.
 Local history recorded the Shoshone's name as Pugweenee.
-Later information reveals that Pugweenee is the Shoshone word for "fish" and so the man may have been saying, "Look at my fish," or "I was just fishing."
 The young Indian man was the son of the local Shoshone chief.
 Within a few days, the Shoshone retaliated by killing a couple of young men of the Merrill family gathering wood in the nearby canyon.